danielholden/danielholden.github.io/_posts/2024-02-01-revolut-ireland-first-impressions.md

 I have heard some negatives about Revolut, one being `they aren't a bank` and another `they don't make any money`, the first is clearly not true...the latter appears to be somewhat accurate, Revolut are certainly not making the profits of other banks.
 However, as a consumer, Revolut being growth focused does not concern me.
 They are operating a European banking licence and they are growing, which tells me that my money is safe and I won't be needing to find a new bank anytime soon.

+# Final thoughts

-Revolut is on the [hunt of mortgage staff](https://www.independent.ie/business/technology/revolut-set-to-enter-mortgage-market-for-first-time/a1428974064.html) to launch that business, having done some brief research of Irish mortgages - this is certainly an area that a digital first experience will add a huge amount of value.
+The experience of their mobile app is world-class and Revolut is now on the [hunt of mortgage staff](https://www.independent.ie/business/technology/revolut-set-to-enter-mortgage-market-for-first-time/a1428974064.html) to launch that business, having done some brief research of Irish mortgages - this is certainly an area that a digital first experience will add a huge amount of value.

 ![Revolut](/assets/4-revolut.png)